-By: Jaime McMahon, VP of Sales & Marketing, ProServeIT Corporation
+By: Jaime McMahon, Chief Technology Officer, ProServeIT Corporation

 Does your organization currently have a Microsoft EA (Enterprise Agreement)?
 Are you aware of the changes happening to the Enterprise Agreement program, where the minimum user/device count to qualify for an Enterprise Agreement has been raised from 250 users/devices to 500 users/devices?
 Does your organization fall below that new minimum threshold?

 After July 1, 2019, once your organization’s renewal date comes up, you may no longer have access to your Microsoft EA, forcing you to consider alternative licensing, like Cloud Solutions Provider (CSP) programs.
 And, before you sign any contract, we highly recommend that you take the time to talk to an expert on all your options.